BEATS Charity

 Nias Clinic

 BEATS is providing funding for the construction of this much-needed dedicated midwifery clinic on Nias Island, west of Sumatra.
-Nias regency is an impoverished area of the island where mortality rates for mothers and babies are high because there are no facilities other thsn in the capitol.
+Nias regency is an impoverished area of the island where mortality rates for mothers and babies are high because there are no facilities other than in the capitol.

 This project is the vision of a young woman (Destin), a victim of the Nias Island earthquake and who lived at a BEATS-supported chidren's home.
 BEATS sponsored her education and, having qualified as the top student in her year group at midwifery university, she has the vision and ability to provide this safe and professional place for women to give birth.

-nias midwifery clinic
+nias midwifery clinic nias midwifery clinic

 Old House 18